schaeferrodrigo/LearningCplusplus/C++_for_mathematicians_book/chapter_8_Containers/README.md

 * An operator< to give a total order in the set of integer partitions.
 * An operator<< for writing Partition objects to the screen.
 Choose an attractive output format.
 For example, the partition {1,1,3,4} of 9 can be written to the screen as 9 = 4+3+1+1.

+## Exercise 7.

+Create a procedure to calculate bionomial coefficients